Current Calendar of Events

 Past Events 2012-2013

 Past Events 2008-2009

 The conference is an excellent opportunity for graduate students to present papers and receive critical feedback from peers and experts in the field.
 We encourage submissions by graduate students working on any aspect of the Cold War, broadly defined.
 Of particular interest are papers that employ newly available primary sources or nontraditional methodologies.
-To be considered, each prospective participant should submit a two-page proposal and a brief academic c.v. (in Word or pdf format) to Salim Yaqub at email@example.com by January 24, 2014.
-Notification of acceptance will occur by February 17.
+To be considered, each prospective participant should submit a two-page proposal and a brief academic c.v. (in Word or pdf format) to Greg Brazinsky(email@example.com)by January 24, 2016.
+Notification of acceptance will occur by February 16.
 Successful applicants will be expected to email their papers (no longer than 25 pages) by March 17.
 The author of the strongest paper will be awarded the Saki Ruth Dockrill Memorial Prize of £100 to be spent on books in any form.
 The winner will also have an opportunity to publish his or her article in the journal Cold War History.
-For further information, contact Salim Yaqub at the aforementioned email address.
+For further information, contact Greg Brazinsky at the aforementioned email address.